Spectral Excision and Descent for Almost Perfect Complexes: Introduction

 \section{Introduction}

 \begin{pg} Suppose we are given a square of associative rings $\sigma$:

 for which the map $B\rightarrow B'$ is surjective.
 According to Milnor (see \cite[\textsection 2]{MR0349811}), the image of $\sigma$ under the functor which assigns to each associative ring $R$ the category of finitely generated projective $R$-modules is a pullback diagram of categories.
-In the more general context of structured ring spectra, if $R$ is an $\bbE_\infty$-ring in the sense of \cite[7.1.0.1]{lurie2017ha} and $\Mod_R$ is the $\infty$-category of $R$-modules (see \cite[7.1.1.2]{lurie2017ha}), we will denote the smallest stable subcategory of $\Mod_R$ which is closed under retracts and contains $R$ by $\Perf(R)$ and refer to it as the \emph{$\infty$-category of perfect $R$-modules}; see \cite[7.2.4.1]{lurie2017ha}.
-The construction $R \mapsto \Perf(R)$ determines a functor $\Perf: \CAlg^{\cn} \rightarrow \Cat_\infty$, where $\CAlg^{\cn}$ and $\Cat_\infty$ denote the $\infty$-category of connective $\bbE_\infty$-rings and the $\infty$-category of $\infty$-categories, respectively (see \cite[p.1201]{lurie2017ha} and \cite[3.0.0.1]{MR2522659}).
+To work in the more general context of structured ring spectra, recall that if $R$ is a commutative ring, then a chain complex of $R$-modules $M$ (viewed as an object of the derived category of $R$-modules) is \emph{perfect} if it is quasi-isomorphic to a bounded complex of finitely generated projective $R$-modules (see, for example, \cite[\href{https://stacks.math.columbia.edu/tag/0657}{Tag 0657}]{stacks-project}).
+More generally, we say that $M$ is \emph{pseudo-coherent} it if is quasi-isomorphic to a bounded above complex of finitely generated free $R$-modules (see, for example, \cite[p.79]{MR354655}).
+Suppose now that $R$ is an $\bbE_\infty$-ring in the sense of \cite[7.1.0.1]{lurie2017ha} and let $\Mod_R$ denote the $\infty$-category of $R$-modules (see \cite[7.1.1.2]{lurie2017ha}).
+Then the notions of perfect and pseudo-coherent modules over commutative rings can be generalized to the setting of $\bbE_\infty$-rings, and we obtain the notions of \emph{perfect} and \emph{almost perfect} modules over $R$, respectively (see \cite[7.2.4.1]{lurie2017ha} and \cite[7.2.4.10]{lurie2017ha}).
+We will denote by $\Perf(R)$ and $\APerf(R)$ the full subcategories of $\Mod_R$ spanned by the perfect and almost perfect $R$-modules, respectively.
+The constructions $R \mapsto \Perf(R), \APerf(R)$ determine functors $\Perf, \APerf: \CAlg^{\cn} \rightarrow \Cat_\infty$, where $\CAlg^{\cn}$ and $\Cat_\infty$ denote the $\infty$-category of connective $\bbE_\infty$-rings and the $\infty$-category of $\infty$-categories, respectively (see \cite[p.1201]{lurie2017ha} and \cite[3.0.0.1]{MR2522659}). \end{pg}

-One of the main results in this paper is the following analogue of Milnor's result in the setting of $\bbE_\infty$-rings: \end{pg}
+\begin{pg} One of the main results in this paper is the following analogue of Milnor's result in the setting of $\bbE_\infty$-rings: \end{pg}

 \begin{theorem} Suppose we are given a pullback square of connective $\bbE_\infty$-rings $\sigma:$